 65 Seconds: How Cordial Spider Turns One Click Into Total Account Takeover

 A real incident breakdown from a SOC analyst who helped contain it.
-One phishing click.
+A phone call.
+A Google Docs link.
 65 seconds to register a rogue MFA device.
 300,000+ files exfiltrated.
+A Day 1 alert dismissed as benign.
 7 days undetected.

 65s